OUR MISSION – One Voice Nashville builds bridges and closes gaps by valuing all voices through storytelling and narrative journalism.

 One Voice Nashville (OVN) was created out of a love for story.

 Meet the Founder!

 OVN founder, Mary Margaret Randall, has always been drawn to a good story – whether told from a neighbor or friend, or expressed in music, art, dance, film, or radio.

-During her time studying at the University of Alabama, Mary Margaret founded the Black Warrior Storytelling Festival, the first-ever local event focused on sharing stories from across the state of Alabama.
-For her Senior Project in the New College program at UA, Mary Margaret collected and recorded stories from foot soldiers of the Civil Rights Movement in her hometown of Tuscaloosa, Alabama.
-It was this project that revealed the power of community storytelling, and she has not looked back since.
+During her time studying at the University of Alabama, Mary Margaret founded the Black Warrior Storytelling Festival, the first local event of its kind, focused on sharing stories from across the state of Alabama.
+For her Senior Project in the New College program at UA, Mary Margaret gathered and recorded stories from veterans of the Civil Rights Movement in her hometown of Tuscaloosa, Alabama.
+It was these two experiences that revealed the power of community storytelling, and established the foundation for her work with OVN!

 Mary Margaret made the move to Nashville following college and has fallen in love with the city and its commitment to the arts.
-She has worked with youth in programming at schools all around the city and is passionate about the crossroads between education and creativity.
+She has worked with youth in programming for over 10 years and is passionate about the crossroads between education, social justice, and creativity.